Moro Isaac Jenesio: Career

 From 2012, Moro served as Senior Investigator at the Central Equatoria State anti-corruption commission probing and examining corruption cases and tracking budget implementation and adherence.

 In 2014 he was promoted as Head of Corruption Prevention and Education at the commission to carry out corruption prevention and education awareness, a position he held up to 2016.

 From 2013 to 2015 he also served as the Chairperson of National Youth Policy Development Committee.

 From 2014 to 2016 he served as chairperson of Central Equatoria State Youth Organization.

-In 2016, Moro together with the Former Governor of Western Equatoria State Bangasi Joseph Bakosoro and others, innitiated and founded the South Sudan National Movement for Change by 5 January 2017.
+In 2016, Moro was appointed as an Advisor for Governance, Peace and Conflict Resolution to Governor Lokonga of Yei River State, a position he declined to take oath for.
+However, together with the Former Governor of Western Equatoria State Bangasi Joseph Bakosoro and others, initiated and founded the South Sudan National Movement for Change by 5 January 2017.
 SSNMC became one of the founding Members of the South Sudan Opposition Alliance, signatory to the Revitalized peace agreement and he was appointed the movement's Uganda Chapter Chairperson and later Secretary General.

 However, when the leader of South Sudan National Movement for Change, Bangasi Joseph Bakasoro relinquished his position and rejoined the SPLM, Moro was then elected as its new chairperson during SSNMC Convention.

 From 2018 to 2021 Moro also served as Member and head of Secretariat of the Joint Military Ceasefire Commission (JMCC) a body tasked with responsibility to canton, register train and unify all armed forces in South Sudan.

+Peace role

+Moro Isaac Jenesio was part and parcel of the Revitalized Agreement on the Resolution of the Conflict in the Republic of South Sudan which ended the half a decade conflicts in South Sudan.

 Achievements

 Moro steered the assembly, cantonment, registration and screening of all unified forces in South Sudan.

+In June 2023, Moro initiated the first-ever capacity-building training of local government officers in the Transitional Government of National Unity.